Electorate of Saxony: Rétablissement and transformation to a kingdom

 After taking part in the War of the Bavarian Succession (1778/79), Saxony no longer participated in "haggling over land" (Länderschacher) and merely ended a permanent dispute over the area around Glaucha, which brought the state treasury seven million guilders for further state investment.
 From 1791 on, Elector Frederick Augustus III entered into shifting coalitions which continued beyond Saxony's elevation to a kingdom in 1806.
-In 1805 the Electorate of Saxony covered 39,425 square kilometers.
+In 1805 the Electorate of Saxony covered 39,425 square kilometres.

 At the outbreak of the War of the Fourth Coalition against Napoleon in 1806, the Electorate of Saxony was allied with Prussia.
 Saxon soldiers fought against the Napoleonic armies in the Battle of Jena.
 After their defeat, the Electorate was occupied and 10,000 Bavarian soldiers and a French city commander moved into Dresden.
 On 11 December 1806 Saxony concluded the Treaty of Poznań with France, which brought it into French dependence.
 Electoral Saxony was granted some Prussian territories, joined the Confederation of the Rhine, and was obliged to provide troop contingents for the French wars.
 Elector Frederick Augustus III of Saxony received the title of king, was from that point allowed to call himself King Frederick Augustus I of Saxony, and ruled the Kingdom of Saxony until 1827, after the Holy Roman Empire was dissolved in 1806.